 - 3 ounces tomato paste

-- 1 teaspoon granulated sugar or brown sugar
+- 1 teaspoon white sugar or brown sugar

 - ½ teaspoon sea salt